Simpplr Employee Comms & Experience Virtual Summit 2026 for internal communications and EX leaders

 10:45 AM PT

-That means stepping back to define clearer priorities, making smarter channel decisions, and partnering more closely with HR, IT, and operations to build communication systems that scale without adding noise.
+Together, they’ll explore how communicators can move beyond broadcast tactics toward more intentional communication design — setting clearer priorities, making smarter channel decisions, and partnering with HR, IT, and operations to build systems that scale without adding noise.

 You’ll walk away with a practical mindset shift: stop trying to reach everyone by sending more.
-Start reaching them by designing smarter systems, aligning on what matters most, and building the partnerships that make clarity possible at scale.
+Start reaching them by designing smarter systems and aligning around what matters most.

 10:45 AM